-The program honors and empowers Wounded Warriors by providing specially trained Service Dogs to increase independence and make a difference in their lives.
+ECAD's Project HEAL® honors and empowers Veterans with combat-related physical and/or psychiatric disabilities. including amputees, Post Traumatic Stress Disorder (PTSD), and/or Traumatic Brain Injury (TBI), by providing specifically educared Service Dogs to increase independence and make a positive difference in every aspect of their lives.

 The Service Dogs learn numerous specialty commands to aid Veterans including reminding them to take medications, warn of appraching strangers, and creating a barrier in crowded public places.
 Additional these specially educated dogs provide mobility and retrieval assistance.

 - A Veteran with a service-connected physical and/or psychiatric disability

 - Willing to learn to learn to incorporate and work with a Service Dog in aspects of your life.